eskechivoi/Eskechivoi/README.md

 ### Hi there 👋, my name is Fernando
-### I am a  IT student at University of Valladolid
+### DevSecOps and Python Developer
 ![I am a  IT student at University of Valladolid](./banner.png)

 I studied at University of Valladolid, in Spain.
 I did my internship and bachelor thesis at the Hochschule Kaiserslautern, Zweibrücken, Germany.

-I am interested in `DevSecOps` and `Web audit/pentesting`.

 I am also member of `SUGUS UVa`, the Cybersecurity Team at University of Valladolid.
 I fully developed and deployed the association's website.
 You can visit the actual website, [sugusuva.es](https://sugusuva.es).

+I am interested in `DevSecOps` and `Web audit/pentesting`.

-:mag_right: In my GitHub profile, you will find fullstack websites, cryptographic software, and some little proyects!
+:mag_right: In my GitHub profile, you will find cibersecurity challenges, centered on web pentesting, and some little proyects!

 Skills: Python / C++ / Shell / JavaScript (React, Express, NodeJS) / Java / Kotlin /